Autonomy: Medicine

-In a medical context, respect for a patient's personal autonomy is considered one of many fundamental ethical principles in medicine.
+In a medical context, respect for a patient's personal autonomy is considered amongst the fundamental ethical principles in medicine.
 Autonomy can be defined as the ability of the person to make his or her own decisions.
 This faith in autonomy is the central premise of the concept of informed consent and shared decision making.
 This idea, while considered essential to today's practice of medicine, was developed in the last 50 years.
 According to Tom Beauchamp and James Childress (in Principles of Biomedical Ethics), the Nuremberg trials detailed accounts of horrifyingly exploitative medical "experiments" which violated the subjects' physical integrity and personal autonomy.
 These incidences prompted calls for safeguards in medical research, such as the Nuremberg Code which stressed the importance of voluntary participation in medical research.
 It is believed that the Nuremberg Code served as the premise for many current documents regarding research ethics.

 Respect for autonomy became incorporated in health care and patients could be allowed to make personal decisions about the health care services that they receive.
 Notably, autonomy has several aspects as well as challenges that affect health care operations.
 The manner in which a patient is handled may undermine or support the autonomy of a patient and for this reason, the way a patient is communicated to becomes very crucial.
 A good relationship between a patient and a health care practitioner needs to be well defined to ensure that autonomy of a patient is respected.
 Just like in any other life situation, a patient would not like to be under the control of another person.
 The move to emphasize respect for patient's autonomy rose from the vulnerabilities that were pointed out in regards to autonomy.